 As well as good safety it’s always worth exploring how you can reduce the likelihood of a breakdown which could require you to leave your vehicle unattended, so why not check out our top tips on the subject.

 If you lose track of your motorhome keys while you’re on holiday it could spoil the whole trip, so we always recommend adding a GPS tag to your keyring to easily locate it if the worst happens.
 They often come with an associated app that lets you pinpoint their location in an instant.
-For more expert tips on key safety head over to our blog.
+For more info our article gives expert tips on key safety.

 There are a wide range of devices that you can use to make it as difficult as possible for thieves to steal your campervan or motorhome.

 Of course, adequate insurance should be your last line of defence.
 Whether you have a policy for your own personal use, or a policy to protect your vehicle when it is out on hire, it’s important that you carefully consider the terms of your policy so that you don’t run into any problems if you need to make a claim.

 It’s worth noting that in the event of a theft, the most insurers will pay out is the market value of your vehicle just before the loss, rather than the price you paid for it or the cost of a replacement.
 In the event of a vehicle being stolen by a hirer, a clause is often applied to the policy meaning a pay-out will only be 75% of the vehicle value.

 Further, if your key was in the ignition at the time of the incident then your claim may be declined.